Fast Greedy Optimization of Sensor Selection in Measurement with Correlated Noise: Introduction

+In these established methodologies, however, formulations that considered spatially correlated noise could rarely be seen.
+The noise becomes often problematic, due to difference between a model and a phenomenon itself, in processing of acoustic signals~\cite{o2016distributed} and vibration~\cite{castro2013robustness}, and data-driven reduced-order modeling~\cite{saito2019determinantbased}.
+Liu {\it et al.}~\cite{liu2016sensor} pointed out a simplified assumption of weakly correlated noise of Ref.~\cite{joshi2009sensor} and introduced formulations based on the trace of the Fisher information matrix with a general kernel of noise covariance between sensors.
+Uci\'{n}ski~\cite{ucinski2020d} developed an iterative optimization method for a similar objective function involving nonconvex terms to promote the Fisher information matrix to be regular in the relaxed form.

+Here, the aim of this paper is to improve sparse sensing and sensor selection algorithms by several contributions provided in the list below; \begin{itemize} \item Introduces a data-driven noise covariance matrix and Bayesian priors, that are both calculated from proper orthogonal decomposition (POD) on data.
+In our framework, modes generated by the POD procedure are divided into two; first $r$ modes corresponding to a order-reduced phenomenon and the rest corresponding to the correlated noise. \item Presents an objective function based on the determinant of the Fisher information matrix of a Bayesian state estimation and a greedy algorithm that leverages rank-one lemma as proposed in Ref.~\cite{saito2019determinantbased}. \item Develops an efficient implementation by involving an approximation of the noise covariance matrix and verifies its effect on numerical simulations and several actual datasets. \end{itemize} The approach and the contribution of the present study are illustrated in \cref{fig:flowchart}.

-Here, the aim of this paper is to improve the sparse sensing and sensor selection algorithms by considering correlated noise that often causes a problem in the flow visualizing experiments of fluid dynamics.
-In this paper, the noise is resulting from the high order modes which POD generates from data matrix.
-Because computational efficiency is also important subject, the 1-rank determinant greedy method in Ref.~\cite{saito2019determinantbased} is extended to the formulation with such noise information.
-Firstly, the basics of POD-based reduced-order modeling and sparse sensing are briefly revisited.
-Algorithms of the previous and present studies are given in \cref{subsection:basics,subsection:proposed}, and then the superiority of the proposed method for noisy datasets is shown by reconstructing randomly generated data matrices and other datasets of actual measurements in \cref{section:results}.
+Firstly, basics of the POD-based reduced-order modeling and sparse sensing are briefly revisited.
+Algorithms of the previous and the present study are given in \cref{subsection:basics,subsection:proposed}, and then the superiority of the proposed method for noisy datasets is shown by reproducing randomly generated data matrices and other datasets of actual measurements in \cref{section:results}.
 Finally, \cref{section:conclusions} concludes the paper.